-Welcome to the Section of Pediatric Emergency Medicine, Pharmacology & Toxicology at Arkansas Children’s Hospital and the University of Arkansas for Medical Sciences!
-We are a dynamic, vibrant, academic Section, growing and expanding on four foundational pillars: operational adeptness, quality & innovation, education & scholarship, and wellness.
+Welcome to the Section of Emergency Medicine, Pharmacology and Toxicology at Arkansas Children’s Hospital and the University of Arkansas for Medical Sciences!
+We are a dynamic, vibrant, academic section, growing and expanding on four foundational pillars: operational adeptness, quality and innovation, education & scholarship, and wellness.

 We are committed to quality & innovation.
-We are starting two new clinical programs to increase ED throughput and enhance the experience for our patients and their families, as well as expanding our faculty to accommodate growth and improve operational efficiency.
+We are starting two new clinical programs to increase emergency department throughput and enhance the experience for our patients and their families, as well as expanding our faculty to accommodate growth and improve operational efficiency.

 Education and scholarship are one of the most important missions at our institution.
 UAMS and Arkansas Children’s Hospital host one of the largest pediatric residency programs in the nation, with skilled faculty members training almost 100 residents who specialize in pediatrics, pediatric neurology, and combined internal medicine/pediatrics.
 Residents from outside specialties including family medicine, anesthesia, and emergency medicine rotate through our emergency department.
 Additionally, a pediatric emergency medicine fellowship has trained physicians who practice in emergency departments across the country.
 We are in our second year of one of the few pediatric point-of-care ultrasound fellowships in the country.

 This past year our fellows presented their research at such prestigious academic venues as the Pediatric Academic Societies and the Society for Academic Emergency Medicine.
 Our section is especially well-published in the areas of simulation medicine and toxicology.